A Nation still in search of truth & vindication

 9: Bridges instead of Walls:

-I saw a quote somewhere which said: We were all humans until Race disconnected us, Religion separated us, Politics divided us and Wealth classified us.
+I saw a quote somewhere which said: We were all humans until race disconnected us, religion separated us, politics divided us, and wealth classified us.
 True, while the politicians have used race, politics, and wealth to divide us, we religious leaders must stand firm in the face of injustice.
-When the politician embark on outright favouritism or nepotism, we must not be carried away by the belief that our religion is being favoured.
+When politicians embark on outright favouritism or nepotism, we must not be carried away by the belief that our religion is being favoured.

 In his Letter, St. James tells us that; Pure and undefiled religion simply means coming to the aid of the poor, widows and orphans in their suffering and keeping oneself from being corrupted by the world (Jas.
 1:27).
 We religious leaders must encourage our people to return to the values of Kindness, Love, Honesty, Trust and Civility into our private, family, and public life.
 This is the obligation of all those who have heard the message of Christmas and its appeal to us to become men and women of goodwill.